Kemsekov/Adam-Optimizer-C-/README.md

 It still is very important to define a good error function and init variables.

-Oh, yes, btw I've good a working feed-forward neural network implementation here too...
+Oh, yes, btw I've got a working feed-forward neural network implementation here too...

 And it can learn from error function only, like a simplified RL, if you know.